hellpig/hopping-hoop-simulator/README.md

 # hopping-hoop-simulator
 Simulate and animate a hopping hoop!
 Energy conservation is confirmed throughout (except for when landing a hop).

+Hopping hoop...
+[https://youtu.be/ETRpkp03stQ](https://youtu.be/ETRpkp03stQ)

-My only assumptions are (1) flat ground, (2), if possible, rolling-without-sliding initial velocity, and (3) the edge mass is exactly at the radius.
+My assumptions are (1) flat rigid ground, (2), if possible, rolling-without-sliding initial velocity, and (3) the edge mass is exactly at the radius of a rigid hoop.

 For fun, the code will, by default, continue after landing a hop.
 I assume that the time of the collision (the time until vy\_center is 0) is negligibly small.
 Sometimes, another hop occurs just after landing!

-Hopping hoop...
-[https://youtu.be/ETRpkp03stQ](https://youtu.be/ETRpkp03stQ)

 Some papers care about skidding vs slipping, which I guess is found by comparing the direction of the center of the hoop's velocity, *v\_x*, to the direction of the force of kinetic friction.
 My code prints both directions, but I prefer to just call all of it sliding.
 Then, if the hoop starts with the edge mass being straight down, there are two simple cases...
 * rolling without sliding → slide → rolling without sliding → slide → ...